djeada/Linux-Notes/notes/package_managers.md

 yum clean all
 ```

-## Install and update software packages from RPM repo
+## Installing and Updating Software Packages with RPM

-To download a rpm package, use:
+To download an rpm package, use:

 ```bash
 wget http://some_website/sample_file.rpm